-West Hollywood: \$105 or \$120 per quarter, depending on zone
+West Hollywood: \$105 or \$120 per quarter,

+depending on zone
-Santa Cruz: \$60 per quarter

-Mill Valley: \$60 per year
+Santa Cruz: \$60 per quarter Mill Valley: \$60 per year

-Danville: \$25 or \$50 per year, depending on zone
+Danville: \$25 or \$50 per year, depending on

+zone

-Eugene, OR: \$20-57 per month, depending on location; 50% discount for rideshare and free for carpools periods of peak demand.
+Eugene, OR: \$20-57 per month, depending on location; 50% discount for rideshare and free for carpools

+The proposed permit hours are limited to mornings largely to ensure that there is adequate beach parking during periods of peak demand.
 Given the demand patterns for beach parking, it is anticipated that there will be readily available off-street parking for employees in the evening and nighttime hours.